 This has been on the burner for weeks now.
 I had the pictures taken, the meal was eaten, and I just needed to share it.
 But then November and December happened.

-HOLY smokes I have been busy in November and December!!
+HOLY smokes I have been busy!!
 Between the Wasa mac n cheese, #FreakyFriday cookie edition, Thanksgiving with Whole Foods and Williams Sonoma, #TastyParTEA, and #WeekdaySupper.
 Then there was hosting #SundaySupper not one, two, but THREE events in a row.
 Next it was #TeaProudly, #CranberryWeek, #12DaysofCookies, and #GetWellMichelle.
 AND FINALLY, the #FLStrawberry Sunday Supper!
 It’s been a roller coaster ride for the last two months!

 I need to breathe….